REGISTRATION & DROP OFF

 If there are more than two adults in the Sports Centre reception area, we ask that people form a queue outside, observing social distance guidelines.

 You can find full details on our COVID-19 Secure Camps Policy.

 On the first day of camp we need a printed and signed child permission form for each child attending.
 Ideally, you will have sent this to us in advance.
 The form details important information about your child, including emergency contact details and medical notes.
 We may also need additional forms such as anaphylaxis/auto injector (epi-pen) forms if relevant.

-The person collecting your child will need to provide the daily password.
 If the person collecting is different from the person who dropped your child off they will need to be listed on the Child permission form and have acceptable identification such as a driver’s license so we know they are who they say they are!